warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 1. Now click **Decrease** in the hammer row and decrease the quantity of hammers to 1.

-Once you have confirmed that you can manage inventory in this manner, use Visual Studio's **Stop Debugging** command to stop debugging and shut down the application.
+1. Once you have confirmed that you can manage inventory in this manner, use Visual Studio's **Stop Debugging** command to stop debugging and shut down the application.

+Although the application that you deployed has only two services, the same pattern can be used to create more complex applications consisting of tens or even hundreds of services.
+And using Service Fabric to knit these services together makes some interesting scenarios possible.

 <a name="Exercise5"></a>
-## Exercise 5: Enable partitioning and show node failover ##
+## Exercise 5: Enable partitioning and demonstrate node failover ##

 Two of the motivations for using Azure Service Fabric as a platform for microservices are scalability and reliability.
 An important ingredient in the recipe for both is [partitioning](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-concepts-partitioning).
 Proper partitioning spreads workloads across nodes in the cluster so no node becomes overloaded.
 You can't change the way a Service Fabric app is partitioned without redeploying the app, so it helpful to plan your partitioning strategy ahead of time to reduce unwanted downtime.